Framed motives of relative motivic spheres: Introduction

 Theorem~\ref{cone} and its Corollary~\ref{cormain} concerning the local equivalence~\eqref{eq:main_l_w_equivalence} are proved in Section~\ref{sec:cone}.

+We have already discussed the importance of Theorem~\ref{cone}.
+Let us explain why it is highly non-trivial.
+Indeed, using Linearisation Theorem~\ref{ZM_fr_and_LM_fr} stated below one can check that the second assertion of Theorem~\ref{cone} is equivalent to the assertion that the morphism $\tau$ from Theorem~\ref{th:Main} is a Nisnevich local equivalence.
+For simplicity take $X=\pt$ and $n=0$.
+In this case the domain of $\tau$ is the complex $C_*(\ZF(\A^1)/\ZF(\Gm))$ of linear framed presheaves.
+The codomain of $\tau$ is the complex $C_*\ZF(T)$ of linear framed presheaves and $\tau=C_*(p)$, where

+is a natural morphism of presheaves.
+The morphism $p$ is far from being Nisnevich locally an isomorphism, because otherwise Lemma~\ref{l:weak-eq_and_C_*} would imply that $\tau=C_*(p)$ is locally a quasi-isomorphism of complexes.
+However, it is not the case: the morphism of presheaves

+is not locally an isomorphism (see Example~\ref{ZF_qf_is_not_ZF}).
+This morphism is locally a monomorphism only.
+Its image is locally $\ZF^{qf}(T)$ with $\ZF^{qf}(T)$ being a certain linear framed subpresheaf of $\ZF(T)$.
+The presheaf $\ZF^{qf}(T)$ is of independent interest.
+An advantage of $\ZF^{qf}(T)$ is that its sections are described by explicit geometric data.
+Using properties of $\ZF^{qf}(T)$, Theorem~\ref{th:Main} then splits in two further Theorems~\ref{p:main} and~\ref{p:moving} formulated below.
+As we can see, Theorem \ref{cone} requires several non-trivial reductions showing that the theorem itself is a highly non-trivial result.

-The following theorem (see Theorem~\ref{ZM_fr_and_LM_fr}) is {\it crucial\/} in the analysis of framed motives and allows to reduce many computations for framed motives of algebraic varieties to analogous computations for complexes of linear framed presheaves, which are normally much simpler.
-In particular, it computes homology of framed motives.
+In the rest of the introduction we describe the steps required for the proof of Theorem \ref{cone} as well as fix some notation.
+The following theorem (see Theorem~\ref{ZM_fr_and_LM_fr}) is crucial in the analysis of framed motives.
+It allows to reduce many computations for framed motives of algebraic varieties to analogous computations for complexes of linear framed presheaves, which are normally much simpler.
+In particular, the theorem computes homology of framed motives.
 As an application of Theorem~\ref{ZM_fr_and_LM_fr}, Theorem~\ref{cone} reduces to Theorem~\ref{th:Main}.
-It is as well worth to mention another similar application of this kind.
+It is as well worthwhile to mention another similar application of this kind.
 In~\cite{AGP} the Cancellation Theorem for framed motives of algebraic varieties is proved by reducing it to complexes of linear framed presheaves.